IanHopkinson/rosetta-rust/README.md

 - `src` - to contain project source Rust files
 - `tests` - to contain project test Rust files

 And once the package is built there will be a `target` directory.
 Users can choose to create `benchmark` and `examples` directories for benchmarks and examples.
+Documentation built using rustdoc ends up in a subdirectory of the `target` directory.

 ## Testing